Oracle (NYSE:ORCL) Now Covered by Wolfe Research

 In related news, insider Edward Screven sold 700,000 shares of the firm’s stock in a transaction that occurred on Monday, April 26th.
 The shares were sold at an average price of $74.50, for a total transaction of $52,150,000.00.
 Following the completion of the sale, the insider now directly owns 3,078,623 shares in the company, valued at $229,357,413.50.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
 Also, Vice Chairman Jeffrey Henley sold 400,000 shares of the firm’s stock in a transaction that occurred on Friday, March 5th.
 The stock was sold at an average price of $70.03, for a total transaction of $28,012,000.00.
 Following the sale, the insider now owns 400,000 shares of the company’s stock, valued at $28,012,000.
 The disclosure for this sale can be found here.
 Insiders have sold 4,508,000 shares of company stock worth $306,882,810 in the last quarter.
 Company insiders own 39.10% of the company’s stock.

-Institutional investors have recently bought and sold shares of the stock.
+Large investors have recently modified their holdings of the stock.
 Johnson Midwest Financial LLC acquired a new position in Oracle in the 4th quarter worth approximately $26,000.
-RWM Asset Management LLC acquired a new stake in shares of Oracle during the 4th quarter valued at $30,000.
-Oder Investment Management LLC acquired a new stake in shares of Oracle during the 4th quarter valued at $31,000.
-Cowa LLC acquired a new stake in shares of Oracle during the 4th quarter valued at $30,000.
-Finally, Kathmere Capital Management LLC bought a new position in shares of Oracle during the 3rd quarter valued at $31,000.
-47.54% of the stock is owned by hedge funds and other institutional investors.
+RWM Asset Management LLC acquired a new position in Oracle in the 4th quarter worth approximately $30,000.
+Cowa LLC acquired a new position in Oracle in the 4th quarter worth approximately $30,000.
+Kathmere Capital Management LLC acquired a new position in Oracle in the 3rd quarter worth approximately $31,000.
+Finally, Oder Investment Management LLC acquired a new stake in shares of Oracle during the 4th quarter valued at $31,000.
+Hedge funds and other institutional investors own 47.54% of the company’s stock.

 Oracle Corporation provides products and services that address enterprise information technology environments worldwide.
 Its Oracle cloud software as a service offering include various cloud software applications, including Oracle enterprise resource planning (ERP) cloud, Oracle enterprise and performance management cloud, Oracle supply chain management cloud, Oracle human capital management cloud, Oracle customer experience cloud, and NetSuite application suite.